Last Updated on

 Insurance policy cost will vary according to the value of the equipment you want to insure, where the business is located, and the value of the vehicle used for the business.
 To get the most accurate idea of insurance costs, request quotes from multiple companies to compare.
 Be sure to consider factors like premiums, coverage limits and exclusions, and deductibles.

-As a pool cleaning business grows, it may make sense to bring on additional employees to keep up with demand and increase the business’ capacity.
+On average, it takes 30 minutes to clean a pool.
+As demand for a pool cleaning business grows, it may make sense to bring on additional employees to keep up with the work.
 Remember that hiring employees brings more expenses than just salaries.
 A business’ budget needs to include workers comp insurance, paid time off, and payroll tax contributions.

 How much can you potentially make owning a pool cleaning business?